UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### "The Dose Makes the Poison"

 One of the most well-established principles in the field of toxicology is the concept, **The Dose Makes the Poison**.
 Record of this founding principle dates back to the 16th century, when the Swiss physician, Paracelsus, concluded that in sufficient quantities, everything had the potential to cause harm, and the only thing that differentiated something from being harmful or not was the dose.
-Findings have continued to support this principle, substatiating that irrespective of the source of an exposure/insult, all have the potential to cause harm should the dose be sufficient.
-This overall concept supports the critical need to evaluate and quantify dose-response relationships.
+Findings have continued to support the principle that all substances have the potential to cause harm should the dose be sufficient, regardless of the source of an exposure/insult.
+This concept supports the critical need to evaluate and quantify dose-response relationships.

-#### Dose-response modeling
+#### Dose-response Modeling
 Dose-response modeling is a method used to quantitatively assess the relationship between an exposure to a chemical (or other stressor) and its related effects.
 The overall goal of these modeling efforts is to identify which exposure doses are harmful, and which aren't, to human health.

 The following summarize the main steps in dose-response modeling:

 **1. Plot data**.
 Data from relevant epidemiological, clinical, and/or toxicological evaluations are first plotted.
-Data are plotted in an X-Y plot, where along the x-axis are the doses (or concentration) of a chemical (or stressor), and along the y-axis are the responses of interest.
+Data are plotted in an X-Y plane, where the doses (or concentration) of a chemical (or stressor) are along the x-axis and the response of interests are along the y-axis.

 **2. Test various curve fits**.
 There are many different models that can be used to mathematically describe the relationships between doses and associated responses.
 Typically, several curve fit models are tested in a dose-response analysis to see which fit the data the best.